nashpitre/nashpitre.github.io/blog/_posts/a train is coming.md

+---
+layout: post
 Date: 4/21/19

-# A Train Is Coming
+title: A Train Is Coming
+---

 ### Be not afraid.